Teaching English Around the World

 Links that will give you a list of langauge assistant programs, ESL employment agencies and organizations:

 - Job Agencies by Country - A list of agencies offering job replacements.

-- Find a list of employers/schools from: teflSearch | Verge Magazine| US Dept of State | Transitions Abroad
+- Find a list of employers/schools from: teflSearch | Verge Magazine| US Dept. of State | Transitions Abroad

 - ESL Rating Websites - A list of websites rating ESL schools.